remy/nodemon/README.md

 nodemon was original written to restart hanging processes such as web servers, but now supports apps that cleanly exit.
 If your script exits cleanly, nodemon will continue to monitor the directory (or directories) and restart the script if there are any changes.

+# Manual restarting

+Whilst nodemon is running, if you need to manually restart your application, instead of stopping and restart nodemon, you can simply type `rs` with a carridge return, and nodemon will restart your process.

 # Running non-node scripts

 nodemon can also be used to execute and monitor other programs. nodemon will read the file extension of the script being run and monitor that extension instead of .js if there's no .nodemonignore: